-Recommended external auditor for FY25
+Recommended external auditor for FY26

-The committee recommends the reappointment of EY as the external auditor for the company, noting the designated auditor as Charles Edgar Trollope, at the next AGM.
+The committee recommends the reappointment of EY as the group's external auditor, with Charles Edgar Trollope being the designated auditor, at the upcoming AGM.
+This appointment would continue until the completion of the audit for the financial year ending 31 March 2026.